A selection of Daphne Selfe press articles from around the world – interviews, editorial & photographs.

 - Miss Selfe started modelling at 21 and has previously featured in Vogue

-- Model revealed the secret to staying young is ‘a positive mental attitude’
+- Model revealed that the secret to staying young is ‘a positive mental attitude’

 Embracing her wrinkles and silvery hair as she stares wistfully away from the camera, she is the epitomy of growing old gracefully.